Navigate to Forms

-- Edit, Clone, Delete, form or Export submissions data.
+- Edit, clone, and delete a form or export submissions data.

 Sorting form views

 At some point, you may want to view data within a certain range, such as this past week or this year to date.
 The default view is this month to date, but can be changed to accommodate the time frame you'd like to see.
 From the forms dashboard, you'll find a filter near the top left.
 Select this filter and change your view to suit your preference.

 You can also choose a custom time period and input your preferred range.

 When you first create a form, you'll be brought to the Form tab in the form editor.
 There are three default properties included: First Name, Last Name, and Email.
 Since creating a new contact depends on an email address, this field is already marked as required.
 To change the form name for internal use by clicking the pencil icon at the top of the form.